Emmy Laybourne speaks on the attention economy, creative burnout, and why Gen Z is NOT the problem.

 -

 Something sinister is happening alongside the scrolling: excess phone use isn't just stealing our time, it's replacing our capacity for joy.
-Emmy explains how phone use quietly crowds out the hobbies, connections, and spontaneous moments that make life feel worth living, but also shows discusses how resilient or brains are and how quickly we can feel better once we set more ambitious goals for ourselves around phone use.
+Emmy explains how phone use quietly crowds out the hobbies, connections, and spontaneous moments that make life feel worth living, but also shows how resilient or brains are and how quickly we can feel better once we set more ambitious goals for ourselves around phone use.

 For: general audiences, parent organizations, wellness events.
 45-60 min